hlf-go/writing-chaincode/README.md

 Fortunately for you, you can simply download a minimal infrastructure which is found [here](./fabric).

+[To Do]

 # <a name="exampleChaincode">Example chaincode</a>

-TO DO
+[To Do]

 # Disclaimer

-The artefacts in this repository are intended only to illustrate concepts and are for educational purpose.
+The methodologies discussed in this document and artefacts in this repository are intended only to illustrate concepts and are for educational purpose.

 There is no guarantee that these artefacts are free from defects.
-These are NOT to be used or re-produced in any mission critical, corporate or regulated infrastructure.
-Should you choose to use or re-produce them for your project yo do so at your own risk.
+These are **NOT** intended for used in any mission critical, corporate or regulated projects.
+Should you choose to use them for these types of projects, you do so at your own risk.

 Unless otherwise specified, the artefacts in this repository are distributed under Apache 2 license.
 In particular, the chaincodes are provided on "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.